 That is the inescapable conclusion of Kay S. Hymowitz's "What's Wrong with the Kids?" on page 40.
 Familiesit is a cliche to say soare the building blocks of civil society, socializing individuals and transmitting to them a society's values.
 But what if the core value of a society is no values, as in our own, where the central ethic of tolerant nonjudgmentalism has evacuated every principle of any passionate conviction?
 What if schools convey education litea content-free curriculum that doesn't awaken young people's imaginations to human accomplishment, human possibility, human dignity?
 Then, as Hymowitz shows, young people, even children of the prosperous middle class, can fall into degraded lives in pursuit of sensation: degraded sex andat the outer limitwhat happened at Columbine.
 Like the leaders of Catholic Charities, these institutions of civil society have fallen into the material fallacy: that man's needs begin and end with food, clothing, and shelteror Calvins and gourmet kitchens, at the fallacy's high end.

 Man is the animal that creates meaning and thereby makes himself human.
-In that civil-society realm of manners and mores, as Roger Scruton shows on page 86, every gesture represents our effort to enchant and humanize what we share with the animals: to dine rather than to eat, to have romance and marriage not just copulation, to create ourselves according to an ideal, whether of a gentleman or a good scout.
+In that civil-society realm of manners and mores, as Roger Scruton shows, every gesture represents our effort to enchant and humanize what we share with the animals: to dine rather than to eat, to have romance and marriage not just copulation, to create ourselves according to an ideal, whether of a gentleman or a good scout.
 When we are in danger of forgetting that, Scruton shows, even when we have everything, we have nothing, for that is the essence of nihilism.